 - No-follow Link: When a website connects to another website but the link does not even have a follow tag, the connection does not convey the link’s juice.
 No-follow links are useless in terms of page ranking because they don’t add anything to the page.
 When connecting to a reputable site, a webmaster usually utilizes the no-follow tag.

-- Adding a Root Domain: This refers to the quantity of backlinks to your website from other domains.
+- Adding a Root Domain: This refers to the number of backlinks to your website from other domains.
 A website will only be regarded as a connected root domain if it has been connected to your website ten times.

 - Anchor Text: Anchor text is the text that appears in hyperlinks.
 When you’re looking at the rank for a certain term, anchor text backlinks are the greatest option.